mastermj65/help/02_profiles/01_how-do-i-change-my-nickname.md

 To update your nickname:

-1. Click on the three bars at the top right of the FetLife page.
+1. Click on the hamburger menu (icon with three horizontal lines) on the far right of FetLife's navigation bar.
 2. Click on “Update Settings" in the pop out menu.
-3. Click “Change” next to the Nickname under General.
+3. Click "Change" next to your nickname under the Account tab.

-Remember, please make sure that your new nickname is between 2 and 16 alphanumeric characters (letters and numbers) and does not consist of any spaces or periods (dashes and underscores are ok though) - our computers scream "RED" on spaces!

 You should also check to see if anyone on the site is already using the nickname you want.
 A quick way to do this is to type in http://fetlife.com/usernameYOUwant in the URL bar.
 If you are taken to your activity feed, the name is available. :-)